Oli-Ross/replicating_mia/README.md

 ## Usage

-The code is split into submodules:
+The code is split into submodules in the subfolder `mia/`:
-1. `mia/download`: Download datasets
+1. `download.py`: Download datasets
-2. `mia/datasets`: Data preprocessing
+2. `datasets.py`: Data preprocessing
-3. `mia/configuration`: Parse config YAML file
+3. `configuration.py`: Parse config YAML file
-4. `mia/target_models`: Target model definition
+4. `target_models.py`: Target model definition and utilities
-5. `mia/attack_model`: Attack model definition
+5. `attack_model.py`: Attack model definition and utilities
-6. `mia/attack_data`: Generate shadow data from original data
+6. `shadow_data.py`: Generate shadow data
-7. `mia/shadow_data`: Generate shadow data using paper's methods
+7. `shadow_models.py`: Load or construct shadow models
+8. `attack_data.py`: Predict shadow data on shadow models and aggregate it into attack data

 Refer to the documentation of each module on how to use it.
 An example script, which ties the modules together is given at `mia/main.py`.